abema/flagfit/README.md

 A Flexible Flag client for Android and Kotlin

 This library consists of a core **Flagfit** library and a **Flagfit flagtype** library.
+If you want to warn about the expiration time set in the Flag, please add the **lint** library as well.

 ## How to use